Sunday, 14 April 2013

 At Vespers yesterday afternoon the psalms of Vespers for Saturday were sung under the single antiphon, Alleluia.
 The chapter, Carissimi: Christus passus est pro nobis etc, was proper to the Sunday, the Office hymn was Ad regias Agni dapes.
 The antiphon on the Magnificat reinforced the theme of the Sunday, Ego sum pastor ovium.
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Anselm and of SS Soter and Caius.
-At Compline Te lucis was sung to the Paschal tone with the Doxology Deo Patri sit gloria etc and the Dominical preces were omitted due to the concurring double feast.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Hermengild, St. Justin and of SS Tiburtius and Valerian.
+At Compline Te lucis was sung to the Paschal tone with the Doxology Deo Patri sit gloria etc and the Dominical preces were omitted due to the double feasts.

 At Mattins the invitatory, Surrexit Dominus, and hymn, Rex sempiterne, are sung as last Sunday.
 Again, at the nocturns the psalms are sung under one antiphon.
 In the first nocturn the lessons are from the Acts of the Apostles.
 In the second nocturn the lessons are taken from the first sermon on the Ascension of the Lord by St. Leo.
 In the third nocturn the homily is from St. Gregory.
 At Lauds the Sunday psalms (Pss.
 92, 99, 62, Benedicite & 148) are sung under a single antiphon.
 The Office hymn is Aurora caelum purpurat.
-After the collect of the Sunday a commemoration is sung of SS Soter and Caius followed by the Paschal Commemoration of the Cross.
+After the collect of the Sunday commemorations are sung of St. Justin and SS Tiburtius and Valerian.

 At the Hours the psalms are sung under an antiphon consisting of a triple Alleluia.
 At Prime the Dominical psalms are sung (Pss.
-117, 118i & 118ii), as are the Dominical preces.
+117, 118i & 118ii), but the Dominical preces are omitted.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of SS Soter and Caius, the third collect is of the BVM, Concede nos.
+The Gloria is sung, the second collect is of St. Justin, the third collect is of SS Tiburtius and Valerian.
 The Creed is sung and the preface is of Paschaltide.

 Vespers are of the Sunday, with the psalms sung under a single antiphon.
-After the collect of the Sunday commemorations are sung of the following Office of St. George and of SS Soter and Caius.
-After the last commemoration the Paschal Commemoration of the Cross is sung.
-At Compline the Dominical preces are sung.
+After the collect of the Sunday a commemoration is sung of St. Justin.
+At Compline the Dominical preces are omitted.

-In the 'liturgical books of 1962' there are no commemorations at Vespers.
+In the 'liturgical books of 1962' there are no commemorations at either Vespers.
 Mattins is cut down to a single nocturn of three lessons.
 There are no commemorations at Lauds.
-The Commemoration of the Cross has been abolished.
-At Prime there are no preces.
 The hymns at the Little Hours do not have the Paschaltide Doxology.
-At Mass there is only one collect.
-There are no commemorations at Vespers and no preces at Compline.
+At Mass there is only a single collect.

 Art: Jerome Nadal